 Sickness is incapacity for work and must be certified by your doctor.
 You are entitled to wage replacement or sick pay (a benefit paid by the state) for the period of time your doctor says you should be.
 For the first 14 days of temporary incapacity for work, you will receive wage compensation from your employer.
 If the temporary incapacity for work (or quarantine) lasts longer than 14 calendar days, the state pays you sick pay.

 Previously, employees were not entitled to any wage replacement during the first three days of sickness.
 However, an amendment to the legislation made in 2019 abolished this so-called “withdrawal period” and the employer is now obliged to pay wage compensation from the first day of sickness.
-The wage replacement is, like sick pay, 60% of the employee’s average wage.
+The wage replacement is, like sick pay, 60% of the average reduced earnings.

 Accompanying a family member to the doctor

 You are entitled to time off work for a strictly necessary period of time when accompanying a family member to a doctor for an examination or treatment – this can be for a sudden illness or accident, but also for a planned examination.
 However, you are only entitled if the accompanying is necessary (typically for a young child or an incapacitated parent) and if the tasks could not be carried out outside working hours.
-The maximum amount of time off can be one day.
+Time off work is granted for the time strictly necessary, usually for no more than one day, if the accompaniment cannot be arranged outside working hours.

-If you are accompanying your spouse, partner, child, your parents or grandparents, or your spouse’s parents or grandparents, you are entitled to full pay.
-For other close people, your employer should give you time off, but not with pay.
+If you are accompanying your spouse, partner, child, your parents and grandparents or your spouse’s parents or grandparents, you are entitled to full pay.
+For other close persons, your employer is supposed to give you time off, but without pay.
 If there is any doubt as to whether an escort is necessary, a doctor can confirm this.

 Tip for article